ytakefuji/air_calculator/README.md

 The paper on aircalc is under submission.
 If the paper is accepted, the source code will be disclosed with detailed explanations.

+aircalc has been downloaded by 5568 users worldwide.

 The hand gesture recognition allows you to draw a math expression and it will be automatically calculated.
 The answer will be posted on the screen.

 Writing letters with a pen on paper is very different from drawing letters in the air.